 The Academic Affairs Department administers course evaluations across all Graziadio campuses and programs on a regular basis.
 The course evaluations ask students to reflect on course quality, pedagogy, instructor preparedness, and responsiveness.
 The evaluations consist of a standard set of questions and prompt students to enter additional comments.
-All evaluations are sent to students through their Pepperdine email address.
+All evaluations are sent to students through their Pepperdine email addresses.
 A link in the email directs the student to the course evaluation in WaveNet.
 Students are notified via email when the course evaluations are open.
 Students can also access the course evaluation through their WaveNet account.
 They will also receive reminder emails every other day if they have not completed the survey.

 Faculty members will receive a course evaluation notification by email at the beginning of the term.
 Additional notifications are sent while the evaluations are open and will indicate the ratio of students that have completed the survey.
 To maintain confidentiality, Academic Affairs is unable to distribute the names of students who have completed the survey to instructors.
 However, students have the option of notifying the instructor of the course that they have completed the survey on their end.
 This is presented as an option (check box) within the software once the survey is completed.

 The evaluation schedule is generated prior to the start of the term based on the course end date.
 All regular course evaluations are available to students for 7 days.
 These evaluations will be open during the second to last week of the term.
 They will open at the 14 day mark before the last course meeting date and close at the 7-day mark before the last course meeting date.
 The simulation courses are open for 14 days, these evaluations will open 7 days before the course end date and close 6 days after the course end date.
 For executive programs courses, the evaluations will open 3 days before the last course meeting date and close 3 days after the last course meeting date.
 We are unable to make individual adjustments to the course evaluation schedule as it may affect a student's final grade release date.